NEWFOUNDLAND PONY CONSERVANCY CENTER

 • Healthy - no known genetic diseases or defects are carried by the breed.

-• Easy keepers - they don't require grain unless underweight, thrive on pasture and first cut hay through a slow feeder.
+• Easy keepers - they don't require grain unless underweight.
+They thrive on marginal pasture and first cut hay.

 • Extremely smart and easily trained - they like to puzzle through things, are always eager to learn something new, and don't forget training easily.